 - Design patterns, behavioral, structural and creational - Gang of Four (GoF).

 - WPF based on MVVM and data binding, components, and styles.

 - Parallel and asynchronous programming with processes, threads, and tasks in C#.

 - Multiplatform development with .NET Standard, .NET Core.
 Application containerization with Docker and orchestration with Kubernetes, Docker Swarm.

 - Tools for memory management, performance profiling.

 - Project evaluation is divided into three parts.

 - Each part will be evaluated separately and feedback given to students for further improvements in the following phases.

 - Phases are marked by 20, 30, 50 points.

-- Final project (the third phase) evaluation is an oral defence.
+- Final project (the third phase) evaluation is an oral defense.

 - Team project 4-5 members in the Azure DevOps environment.

-- The implementation consists of a fully functional desktop application heading OOP principles with database persisted storage.
+- The implementation consists of fully functional desktop application heading OOP principles with database persisted storage.

 - At least 1 point of each project evaluation part

-- Obtain at least 50% of a apoint from orverall project evaluation
+- Obtain at least 50% of the points from overall project evaluation